Mary Pinchot Meyer: Murder and investigation

-When Raymond Crump came to trial in 1965, Judge Howard Corcoran ruled Mary Pinchot Meyer's private life could not be disclosed in the courtroom.
-Pinchot Meyer's background was also kept from Dovey Johnson Roundtree, Crump's lawyer, who later recalled she could find out almost nothing about the murder victim: "It was as if she existed only on the towpath on the day she was murdered."
-At trial, Roundtree demonstrated the porousness of the police dragnet and showed that Ray Crump was 50 pounds lighter and 5 inches shorter than the 5 feet 8 inch, 185 pound male that Henry Wiggins had described to police.
+When Crump came to trial in 1965, Judge Howard Corcoran ruled that Meyer's private life could not be disclosed in the courtroom.
+Her background was also kept from Dovey Johnson Roundtree, Crump's lawyer, who later recalled she could find out almost nothing about the murder victim: "It was as if she existed only on the towpath on the day she was murdered."
+At trial, Roundtree demonstrated the porousness of the police dragnet and showed that Crump was 50 pounds lighter and 5 inches shorter than the 5 foot 8 inch, 185 pound male that Henry Wiggins had described to police.
 Although Lt.
-William L. Mitchell estimated the height of the man he claimed to have seen trailing Pinchot Meyer at five feet 8 inches, Mitchell was not able to identify Ray Crump as that man when Mitchell testified at trial.
+William L. Mitchell estimated the height of the man he claimed to have seen trailing Meyer at five feet 8 inches, Mitchell was not able to identify Crump as that man when Mitchell testified at trial.

 Crump was acquitted of all charges on July 29, 1965, and the murder remains unsolved.
 Author Nina Burleigh has argued that Crump's post-trial criminal history indicates his capacity to murder Meyer.
-Defense attorney Roundtree, however, attributed Crump's post-trial violence to the trauma he suffered during his eight-month imprisonment while he awaited trial for Pinchot Meyer’s murder.
-Other post-trial revelations appear to corroborate his innocence in the Meyer murder, notably the likely presence of another black man at the crime scene and the fact that police dispatched a search for Crump’s jacket 15 minutes before his arrest.
-Crump's attorney Roundtree, in her autobiography Mighty Justice, stated that Crump had an alibi witness in the person of the married woman with whom he was having a sexual encounter near the crime scene, that the woman's account squared with Crump's account that he gave Roundtree, but that she refused to testify out of fear of her husband and disappeared before Crump’s trial.
+Roundtree, however, attributed Crump's post-trial violence to the trauma he suffered during his eight-month imprisonment while he awaited trial for Meyer's murder.
+Other post-trial revelations have been cited in support of Crump's innocence, notably the likely presence of another black man at the crime scene and the fact that police dispatched a search for Crump's jacket 15 minutes before his arrest.
+Roundtree, in her autobiography Mighty Justice, stated that Crump had an alibi witness in the person of the married woman with whom he was having a sexual encounter near the crime scene, that the woman's account squared with Crump's account that he gave Roundtree, but that she refused to testify out of fear of her husband and disappeared before Crump's trial.

-Ben Bradlee said in A Good Life that despite Raymond Crump’s acquittal on all charges, immediately thereafter District of Columbia police physically escorted him to the border of the District of Columbia and Virginia.
-Police told him never to set foot in the District of Columbia again.
-He was the father of six underage children who lived in the District of Columbia.
+Bradlee said in A Good Life that despite Crump's acquittal on all charges, immediately thereafter District of Columbia police physically escorted him to the border of the District and Virginia.
+Police told him never to set foot in the District again—though he was the father of six underage children who lived there.

 Cord Meyer left the CIA in 1977.
 In his 1982 autobiography Facing Reality: From World Federalism to the CIA, he wrote, "I was satisfied by the conclusions of the police investigation that Mary had been the victim of a sexually motivated assault by a single individual and that she had been killed in her struggle to escape."
 He stated he rejected "journalistic speculation" that said he believed his former wife's death had some other explanation.